ivanpetrovic/dissolver/README.md

 config :dissolver,
 	theme:  Dissolver.HTML.Simple
 ```
-Note this is also the default theme if not other theme option is provided.
+Note this is also the default theme if no other theme option is provided.

 Building apis or SPA's, no problem Dissolver has support for Json.